eamon3/eamon3.github.io/weddingDetails.md

 <p>
 <h4>Attire</h4>
-Business/dressy casual attire is requested (no shorts or denim please) (slacks or khakis for men, slacks or skirts for women).
+Business/dressy casual attire is requested (no shorts or denim please).
 Please note that the wedding will be outdoors and will involve walking on grass.
 </p>

 <p>